Implementing Sophos Firewall TLS Inspection Correctly

 - Applications with certificate pinning.

-Rollout strategy
+Plan Rollout

-A staged approach has proven effective:
+A phased approach has proven effective:

-- Distribute the CA certificate.
+- Distribute CA certificate.

-- Prepare Web Policy and firewall rule.
+- Prepare web policy and firewall rule.

 - Define a small test group.